A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part II: some properties for sheaves

-\item If $T$ is a torus and $A$ is an abelian scheme then every morphism $T\to A$ or $A\to T$ is trivial (use \cite{SGA3-II} XV, 8.3, \cite{Mi3} 3.1, 3.8 in the first case and \cite{SGA7-I} VIII, 3.2 in the second case).
+\item If $T$ is a torus and $A$ is an Abelian scheme then every morphism $T\to A$ or $A\to T$ is trivial.

-\item If $G$ is an extension of an abelian scheme $B$ by a torus $T$ then $G$ is automatically representable by a smooth group scheme \cite{SGA1} VIII, 7.9.
-We know from \cite{SGA3-II} XV, 8.17], \cite{SGA3-II} XII, 7.1, b, that $G$ admits a unique maximal subtorus in the sense of \cite{SGA3-II} XII, def.
-1.3 (see also rem.
-1.4, a' of loc. cit.).
-Using \ref{remGii} we find that this maximal subtorus is nothing but $T$ and that it varies functorially with respect to $G$. \finrom \end{rem}
+\item If $G$ is an extension of an Abelian scheme $B$ by a torus $T$ then $G$ is automatically representable by a smooth group scheme.
+Moreover, $G$ admits a unique maximal subtorus in the sense of \cite{SGA3-II} XII, Def.
+1.3 (see also Rem.
+1.4, a' of loc. cit.) which is precisely $T$ and varies functorially with respect to $G$. \finrom \end{lem}